w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 consequences of trusting centralized entities storing our data on their servers.
 This is where Web3 comes into the picture.

-Web3 is turning centralized infrastructure and applications into decentralized, trust-free protocols.
+Web3 is transforming applications hosted on centralized infrastructure into decentralized applications (dApps) powered by trust-free blockchain protocols.
 The goal is to transform the internet into a decentralized web, where users control their data and identity in a trust-free environment.
 The Web3 movement aims to remove intermediaries and build trustless infrastructure.
 Web3 is an interactive and collaborative web where users can read,